Compliance

 • Scope: over 10,000 entries

-• Requirement: mandatory for US companies and firms with USD transactions
+• Obligation: for U.S. companies and firms with USD transactions

 Other relevant lists